Skip to main content

 PublishMarkBySchedulerschedulerSame body as PublishMark, scheduler-driven (sister choice — Daml 2.x has no disjunctive controllers)

-SettleVmoperatorTransfers pledged collateral to satisfy the call
+SettleVmoperatorTransfers pledged collateral to satisfy the call.
+Blocked while state is MarkDisputed or Escalated

 SettleVmBySchedulerschedulerSister choice